anderspkd/broken-one-time-pad/readme.md

 both produce valid base64 data (i.e., both are valid key-bytes, as far as `find_pad` is concerned).

-Finally, we can read the key back, the encrypted data, and decrypt it with an elegant python one-liner:
+We can read the key back and the encrypted data, and decrypt it with an elegant python one-liner:

 `
 p = ''.join([chr(f[i] ^ k[i][0]) for i in range(PAD_LEN)])